Chris-FSU/Trade.War/README.md

 2) Do countries which import similar goods fight more?

-3) Do losers stop dealing in the same goods as victors, once the war is over?
+3) Do losers stop dealing in the same goods as victors once the war is over?

 4) Do markets in certain goods cause more fights than others?